lyndon025/playtested/src/content/article/2023-03-14-a-hardcore-puzzle-hacking-game-not-for-the-faint-hearted--full-review---cyber-protocol.md

 ---
-title: "A hardcore puzzle hacking game not for the faint-hearted | Full Review - Cyber Protocol"
+author: lyndonguitar
+category: Review
-description: "Cyber Protocol is an arcade puzzle game that will test your problem solving skills, patience, and memory.
+description: Cyber Protocol is an arcade puzzle game that will test your problem solving skills, patience, and memory.
 Built under the guise of a simple hacking sliding mini-game, Cyber Protocol is much more than it meets the eye.
-It is frantic, hardcore, and unforgiving."
+It is frantic, hardcore, and unforgiving.
+featured: false
 pubDate: 2023-03-14
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "cyber-protocol"]
+tags:
-featured: false
+- taptap
+- cyber-protocol
-thumb: "/images/reviews/2023-03-14-a-hardcore-puzzle-hacking-game-not-for-the-faint-hearted--full-review---cyber-protocol-0.avif"
+thumb: /images/reviews/2023-03-14-a-hardcore-puzzle-hacking-game-not-for-the-faint-hearted--full-review---cyber-protocol-0.avif
+title: A hardcore puzzle hacking game not for the faint-hearted | Full Review - Cyber Protocol
 ---

 <div class="gallery">